bitcoinz-dev-tools/bitcoinz-insight-patched/README.md

+# THIS REPO IS NO LONGER NEEEDED AND HAS BEEN ARCHIVED

 =======
 # BitcoinZ
 **Keep running wallet to strengthen the BitcoinZ network.
 Backup your wallet in many locations & keep your coins wallet offline.**